freenas/freenas-docs/userguide/jails.rst

 dashes (:literal:`-`), underscores (:literal:`_`), and periods (:literal:`.`).
 Choose the version of FreeBSD to install for this jail.
 Choose a fetch method. *HTTPS* uses an encrypted connection and is recommended.
-Previously downloaded versions display :literal:`(fetched)` next to their entry in the list.
+Versions which have already been downloaded show :literal:`(fetched)` next to their entry in the list.

 Click :guilabel:`NEXT` to see a simplified list of networking options.